borntofrappe/react-practice/02 - FreeCodeCamp Podcast App/README.md

 # React Podcast App

 Link to the proud UI [right here on codepen](https://codepen.io/borntofrappe/pen/YdWpXN).
+Starting point for the application.

 Link to the proud UX [right here on codepen](https://codepen.io/borntofrappe/pen/YdGwow).
+Got carried away with JavaScript, adding functionalities here and there.

 Link to the work-in-progress React Application [right here on codepen](https://codepen.io/borntofrappe/full/yGbpMm).
+Soon to be full-fledged application.

 ## Preface

-For the second project in my practice-with-react series, I want to create a simple podcast application, drawing data in from an RSS feed to display information regarding the freeCodeCamp podcast and allow visitors to listen to a specific episode.
+For the second project in my **reactice** series, I want to create a simple podcast application, drawing data in from an RSS feed to display information regarding the freeCodeCamp podcast and allow visitors to listen to a specific episode.

 In so doing, I plan to practice with: